OWL Welcomes Harold Tucker, Mayor of Bo.

 The teachers set off for a 10–day trip to Bo, Sierra Leone's second largest city, which has a population of more than 230,000 people.
-The city has strong ties with Leamington and Warwick through One World Link (OWL), a community friendship organisation set up 30 years ago to strengthen both communities and their awareness of global and development issues.
+The city has strong ties with Leamington and Warwick through One World Link (OWL).

 OWL Community Building

-OWL in Bo are proud to announce that the Community Building is complete.
-It is a joint venture between the groups in Bo and Warwick districts with guest rooms, function hall and computer training centre.
+Bo OWL' Community Building is a joint venture between the groups in Bo and Warwick districts with guest rooms, function hall and computer training centre.